+Here on campus, most people know me as "Jul"!
 I am a Religion major who is interested in eventually working in the field of law.
-At Dartmouth, I am currently a member of the varsity Track and Field team and also played a year on the varsity Basketball team.
+At Dartmouth, I am a sister of Alpha Phi, a current member of the varsity Track and Field team, and also played a year on the varsity Basketball team.
 When I'm on campus, my favourite things to do are get breakfast at Lou's and go to football games.
 When I'm not on campus, my favourite things to do are travel and visit my family and friends.

 Sophomore fall I was on campus taking classes and training for the upcoming Track and Field season.
 My favourite class was taught by 3 different professors from 3 different departments, looking at the Protestant Reformation from an art history angle, music angle, and of course religious perspective.

 I spent sophomore winter on campus in Hanover taking four classes and competing in our indoor track and field season.
 The most interesting class that I took this term was an introduction architecture class where we actually got to build things in the wood shop!

 This spring was a busy one for me in Hanover!
 I competed for our school's varsity track and field team and took three classes, two of which satisfied requirements for my major.
 My favourite class was "Jewish Views of Christianity", which was cross-listed in the Religion, History and Jewish Studies departments.

 It's my sophomore summer!
 However, instead of taking classes, I'm on campus interning with the Alumni Relations office.
 Stay tuned to my blog posts for more updates.

 While fall is my favourite time at Dartmouth, I decided to spend this term abroad studying at the University of Edinburgh's New College School of Divinity.
 I took three classes and spent my extra time exploring Europe!